tcortes55/chat-app/README.md

 The solution has two classes representing two types of message: `ClientMessage` and `ServerMessage`.

 `ClientMessage` is the message sent from the client to the server.
 It contains the follwing attributes:
-- Type: it has two possible values, `CHAT` (indicates that it is a message to be sent to other users) OR `CONNECTION` (to be sent to the server on WebSocket opening; currently it is not being used but it was kept for future improvements).
+- `Type`: it has two possible values, `CHAT` (indicates that it is a message to be sent to other users) OR `CONNECTION` (to be sent to the server on WebSocket opening; currently it is not being used but it was kept for future improvements).
-- Sender: corresponds to the sender's username.
+- `Sender`: corresponds to the sender's username.
-- Receiver: the user to whom the message is destined; if empty, the server assumes the recipient is "Everybody".
+- `Receiver`: the user to whom the message is destined; if empty, the server assumes the recipient is "Everybody".
-- Content: the actual message content, from user's input.
+- `Content`: the actual message content, from user's input.
-- IsPrivate: indicates whether the message should be sent in private to the Receiver (FOR FUTURE IMPLEMENTATION).
+- `IsPrivate`: indicates whether the message should be sent in private to the Receiver (FOR FUTURE IMPLEMENTATION).

+`ServerMessage` is the message sent from the server to the clients.
+It is triggered whenever a user connects, disconnects or sends a message.
+It contains the follwing attributes:
+- `Type`: it has two possible values, `CHAT` (indicates that it is a chat message received from a user that is being sent to the other users) OR `CONNECTION` (indicates whether a user has entered or left the room).
+- `Content`: the actual message content.
+In case this is a chat message, the content is built according to the original `ClientMessage`: `<Sender> to <Receiver: <Content>`.
+If it's a connection message, the content indicates the username and whether they entered or joined the room, e.g. `<Username> has left the room`.
+- `Users`: returns a list of connected users.
+The client receives this list in order to enable a user to choose who should be the receiver of a message.

 ### References